What's an apprenticeship and how much do they get paid?

 If you’re 19 or over and past your first year you get the rate that applies to your age - check what that is here.

 Many apprentices earn significantly more than the minimum because some employers choose to pay extra, the average apprenticeship salary is about £170 per week.

 How many hours will you work?

 Your minimum hours of employment should be at least 30 hours per week.
 In exceptional cases, where your circumstances or the nature of employment makes this impossible, then an absolute minimum of 16 hours must be met.
-The hours you would be expected to work depends entirely on your employer and how their business operates.
+The hours you would be expected to work depend entirely on your employer and how their business operates.
 But there is a limit on the maximum hours you can work, which is 48 hours, or 40 hours if you are aged 18 or under.